Free Exposure Soil Tasting

-Join Ballroom for a Free Exposure Soil Tasting – that’s right, soil tasting – with artist, activist, and ecologist Nance Klehm.
-The program will take place on Friday, August 24 at the Capri in Marfa, Texas.
+Free Exposure Soil Tasting – that’s right, soil tasting – with artist, activist, and ecologist Nance Klehm.
+The program took place at the Capri in Marfa.

 Also known as geophagia, the practice of eating earth or soil-like substrates such as clay or chalk has a deep anthropological history and is practiced by various cultures around the world.
-For this program Klehm will collect soil from various locations around Marfa and guide participants through a tasting, explaining what minerals and biological processes cause the different ‘notes’ and flavors.
+For this program Klehm collected soil from various locations around Marfa, Presidio, El Paso and the Midwestern tall grass prairie, and guided participants through a multisensory exploration of these samples, including a tasting, where the presence of certain minerals and biological processes cause the different ‘notes’ and flavors.

-As part of Ballroom’s current exhibition, Hyperobjects, Klehm dug holes in Ballroom’s courtyard: burrowing, creating heaps, analyzing soil, cataloging detritus, and giving visitors an opportunity to be physically immersed in earth.
-After the soil tasting, Klehm will share her experience working in Marfa and her work on land politics and soil health.
+Klehm was one of the artists in Ballroom’s exhibition, Hyperobjects.
+For her commissioned, site specific work, she dug holes in Ballroom’s courtyard: burrowing, creating heaps, analyzing soil, cataloging detritus, and giving visitors an opportunity to be physically immersed in earth.
+After the soil tasting, Klehm shared her experience working in Marfa and her broader engagements with land politics and soil health.